SilasNiewierra/portfolio/places.md

   block: one-column-1
   headline: Places
   slug: places
-  content: 'Places was born out of the idea to explore your neighborhood but with
+  content: Places was born out of the idea to explore your neighborhood but with a
-    a specific goal.
-Imagine the following: "You just studied for 4 hours and would like to take a 60 min break.
+    specific goal.
+Imagine the following “You just studied for 4 hours and would like to take a 60-min break.
 You would like to go outside to catch some fresh air but you’re not the type of person which just walks in a circle“.
+That’s where <span class="hiddenGrammarError">Places</span> <span class="hiddenGrammarError">comes</span>
-That’s where Places comes into the picture.
-You open the app and Places shows you beautiful spots in your area within an adjustable radius.
-Since you only have a 60 min Break, you look for a place within 20 min walking distance.
-You see a great place, select it and Places shows you the exact direction to go there.
-You walk to the spot, enjoy the view, take a picture and add it to the spots gallery.
-You give the place a like and you''re on your way back.
-Just in time to get back to work with a fresh mind.'
+    into the picture.
+You open the app and <span class="hiddenGrammarError">Places</span>
+    shows you beautiful spots in your area within an adjustable radius.
+Since you only have a 60-min Break, you look for a place within 20 min walking distance.
+    You see a great place, select it and <span class="hiddenGrammarError">Places</span>
+    shows you the exact direction to it.
+You walk to the spot, enjoy the view, take a picture and add it to the spots' gallery.
+After a 20-min rest you're on your way back, just in time to get back to work with a fresh mind.
 - template: full-width-media-element
   block: media-1
   image: "/uploads/2020/10/17/screens.png"